 Quotations from a registered business are required to be submitted with the grant application for all items that are proposed to be purchased with Council funds.
-Quotations must include the organisation name or be in the name of the primary or secondary member nominated in the application form.

 Individual items listed on the application but unsupported by a quotation at time of application will not be considered for funding.